 Transfer the chicken breasts to the prepared baking sheet.
 Brush the tops of the chicken with oil, then season with salt and pepper.
 Bake until lightly browned and the internal temperature registers 165°F, 25 to 30 minutes.
 Let the chicken rest for about 5 minutes.
 Remove the toothpicks and serve.

-- Storage: Leftover chicken can be stored in an airtight container for up to 4 days.
+Storage: Leftovers can be stored in an airtight container for up to 4 days.